 An administrator must act in the best interests of the represented person, by doing everything possible to encourage and assist them to become capable of administering their estate.
 They must act in consultation with the represented person and, as far as possible, take into account their wishes (s 49(2)(a)).

 VCAT requires an administrator to lodge a “form of accounts” with either State Trustees or another examiner for each financial year.
 This usually has to be lodged by the following 30 September.
-The form of accounts can be obtained from the VCAT website (at www.vcat.vic.gov.au).
+See the “Account by Administrator (ABA)” page on VCAT’s website (www.vcat.vic.gov.au).